The Easiest Way How to Learn How to Read

 4 Consonants and 1 Vowel

 When working with struggling readers, I discovered that if I took four consonants and one vowel I could teach the process of learning to read without overwhelming the kids.
 The brain will work to make patterns out of what it’s doing and all it takes is five letters to begin this process.
 This is huge!
 The kids were amazed that I was only asking them to learn 5 sounds.
 Every one of them agreed that they could do that much.
+Here’s a short video of the process of how to learn how to read.

 Notice Mouth Movements